 - To ensure more of our more able swimmers have developed a range of strokes to a high level of competitive technique, through the Aquarius Learn to Swim Framework.

 Year 3 and 4 take part in our school swimming programme for a term, usually in the summer, for which there is a contribution of approximately £43 per child.
 At the end of each year of swimming a letter is sent home stating what stage the child has met with some detail and if they have not yet met the NC standard.
 For those children in Years 5 and 6 that do not meet the NC standard of being able to swim 25m an additional top-up programme is provided.
 As this is additional to the swim programme we are able to use some Sports Premium funding.

 We run a wide range of activities to stimulate and engage the children.
-The after school activities are run by outside clubs.
+The after school activities are run by outside clubs and our PE Apprentice.
 All these activities are run on our school site: handball with Simon Keell through Advantage Sports, boys and girl’s football with Leamington Brakes, Fit to Dance Street Dance club delivered by Liz England and athletics with Leamington Brakes.